A.J. Lagoe joined KARE 11 to help launch the investigative team in June of 2014.

 A.J.’s investigation Double Billing the Badge exposed how nearly every law enforcement agency in Minnesota had been ripped off for years on their purchase of squad cars in a sophisticated double billing scheme.
 That investigation led to a criminal swindling conviction and more than a million dollars being refunded.

 His stories have earned him many of journalism’s other highest honors, including The George Polk, IRE, and Sigma Delta Chi Awards.

-He’s also received ten National Headliners, and dozens of both regional Emmys and Edward R. Murrow Awards.
+He’s also received dozens of National Headliners, Emmys, and Edward R. Murrow Awards.

 In 2012, A.J. was a finalist for the Livingston Award which recognizes the best journalist in the country under the age of 35.